sbartlett97/WebScrptCW/README.md

   * Image

 When the user selects the template they want to use, the enter the data into the relevant boxes and then can either preview it, or save it into the database.
 (I highly recommend previewing it first although this is not enforced as of yet).

+When the user then navigates back to the config page, it is updated with their new addition.

+## Installing for Development
+In order to work on this project, you will need the following prerequesits:
+1. MariaDB v10.3.14^
+2. node.js v10.15.1^
+3. A copy of this repository

+Once you have the above, in order to run tests on the project you will need to perform the following actions:
+1. run ```npm install``` in the root directory of the project to install all of the dependencies.
+2. edit the example config file to contain your database username and password, and rename it to config.js
+3. run the command ```npm run setup``` this will create the corresponding database tables in MariaDB as described in bin/setup.js.
+4. run the command ```npm start``` to start the server
+5. In your browser of choice, navigate to localhost and localhost/config in two seperate tabs.